Discrimination, Bullying and Harassment Complaints against Employees Procedure

 - ensure that the environment is supportive of individuals on the completion of any Investigation

-- ensure that an individual not be made to feel that they should take certain action, or no action, because of their responsibility to other individuals.
+- ensure that an individual not be made to feel that they should take certain action, or no action, because of their involvement or interactions with other individuals.

 Managers have responsibilities to manage and supervise their Employees and Workplace Bullying and Harassment must not be confused with Reasonable Management Action, carried out in a reasonable manner.